aliabbasmd/DataCleaning/README.md

 The names subjecttest and subjecttrain were renamed at this time to subject

-Means and standard deviation were calculated using the ddply function The data frame meanstest has 5 columns and 4212 rows whilst meanstrain has 5 columns and 9828 rows
+Means and standard deviation were calculated using the ddply function The data were subgrouped by subject and then activity and mean and sd were calculated for each group individually The data frame meanstest has 5 columns and 4212 rows whilst meanstrain has 5 columns and 9828 rows

 These columns in meanstest include object, activity, variable, mean and sd The data frame meanstrain has the same columns

+Data frame final was created using rbind to bind meanstest and meanstrain.
+It has 5 variable and 14040 rows

+Finally write.table was used to create a tab separated tidy.txt file